Kwasi-Dankwa/vehicle_sales_analysis/Vehicle_Analysis_wh/README.md

 ## 📌 Project Purpose

-The goal is to support **data-driven insights** into vehicle sales trends, seller performance, and market value benchmarking — especially for use cases like **auto insurers** adjusting premiums based on real-world resale trends.
+The purpose of this data warehouse is to consolidate, organize, and optimize vehicle sales data from to support data-driven decision-making across sales, operations, and business strategy.
+It enables historical analysis, trend forecasting, **data-driven insights** and performance benchmarking related to vehicle sales, sellers, pricing, and market value (MMR) primarily especially for **Auto insurers** who may use vehicle condition, age, and sales data to improve claims valuation or adjust premiums based on real-world resale value trends

 ---